What to do if coronavirus variants leave you stranded overseas

 Quigley said air carriers have also been good at keeping passengers updated on what they need to know, so travelers should make sure airlines have the best way to reach them.

-If a country imposes a self-quarantine rule for new arrivals, Quigley said, an isolated stay will usually take place at a facility the government chooses.
-But some countries might have other requirements: In the United Kingdom, for example, anyone who enters the country has to take a PCR test by the end of their second day there and self-isolate until they get a negative result.
+If a country imposes a self-quarantine rule for new arrivals, Quigley said, that will usually take place at a facility the government chooses.
+But some countries might have other requirements: In the United Kingdom, for example, anyone who enters the country has to take a PCR test by the end of their second day there and self-quarantine until they get a negative result.

 Peter Vlitas, executive vice president of partner relations at Internova Travel Group, said travelers are testing at the airport or going straight to a hotel with a testing facility and waiting in their room until the result is available.